 Philosophy can be done in many ways.
 My preferred way is reflective conversations with interested dialogue partners.

 My first project of this kind was a study of Sudanese thinking about sharaf (honour) and karāma (dignity) and other key elements of Sudanese ethics as I found it during my five years in Khartoum in the 1960s.
-The immediate aim was to find out how the dialogue partners understood those words and their settings and, looking forward, stimulating reflection in Sudan and elsewhere on received views on such notions as honour, dignity and self-respect.
+The immediate aim was to find out how the dialogue partners understood those words and their settings and, looking forward, stimulating reflection in the Sudan and elsewhere on received views of such things as honour, dignity and self-respect.